Jonathan Katz

-Jonathan Paul Katz (born December 1, 1946) is an American actor and comedian best known for his starring role in the animated sitcom Dr. Katz, Professional Therapist as Dr. Katz.
+Jonathan Paul Katz (born December 1, 1946) is an American actor and comedian best known for his starring role as Dr. Katz in the animated sitcom Dr. Katz, Professional Therapist.
 He is also known for voicing Erik Robbins in the UPN/Adult Swim series Home Movies.
 He produces a podcast titled Hey, We're Back and can be heard on Explosion Bus.

-Life
+Early life

 Katz was born to a Jewish family, although he has said that he is not devout.
 His father, Sidney Roosevelt Katz, was a secretary-treasurer for the AFL-CIO, and his mother, Julia, died at a relatively young age.
 Katz has said that his father was not a particularly comedic man, but did tell a couple of jokes on occasion, which Katz has adapted into his comedy routine.
-As a young man, Katz dated Valerie Velardi, who later became the first wife of Robin Williams.
-Katz went on to marry his current wife, Susan (born 1955), with whom he has two daughters: Julia (born 1983) and Miranda (born 1992).
-His paternal grandfather, Bernath Katz, immigrated from Budapest, Hungary.